ffscz/Smart-Admin-Plugin-Manager-for-WordPress/README.md

 ## Description

-Smart Admin Plugin Manager (SAPM) is an advanced WordPress plugin that optimizes admin performance by controlling which plugins load on specific admin screens.
-Unlike traditional solutions that load all active plugins on every admin page, SAPM allows granular per-screen control, automatically detecting unnecessary plugins and providing data-driven optimization suggestions.
+Smart Admin Plugin Manager (SAPM) is an advanced WordPress plugin that optimizes performance by controlling which plugins load on specific admin screens **and on the public frontend**.
+Unlike traditional solutions that load all active plugins on every page, SAPM allows granular per-screen and per-context control, automatically detecting unnecessary plugins and providing data-driven optimization suggestions.

-The plugin operates at the core WordPress level using MU-plugins mechanism, intercepting the plugin loading process before WordPress initialization completes.
-This allows for dramatic performance improvements by preventing heavy plugins from loading on screens where they are not needed.
+The plugin operates at the core WordPress level using the MU-plugins mechanism, intercepting the plugin loading process before WordPress initialization completes.
+This allows for dramatic performance improvements by preventing heavy plugins from loading where they are not needed — whether in the WordPress admin, on public pages, in AJAX requests, REST API calls, or WP-Cron tasks.

 **Current Version:** 1.3.2
 **Status:** Active Development